Part 3 “Mike the Lesser”

 He ordered a hot chocolate from a scruffy old Asian man, then realized that he had spent or lost nearly all his money.
 He didn’t know and didn’t have the faculty to care.
 He gave the man his last dollar and took the thirty-five cents back as his change.
 He sat down in an uncomfortable plastic chair and stared into his steaming hot chocolate.
 He wanted to get whip cream but forgot to ask.

-There was a woman in her forties sitting with a man around the same age.
+There was a woman in her twenties sitting with an older man.
 The man was dressed like a woman with makeup and a slightly obvious wig.
-They laughed and chatted as if everything was normal.
+They spoke in hushed tones, their lives in some turmoil.
+Was he her father?
+Were they together?
+Were they just friends?
+Joey struggled to absorb the scene.

 Nothing was normal in this place, at least not his normal.